z23v2p/z23v2p.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👋 Hi there
-My name is Fengxu Liu.
+My name is Fengxu Liu.I am a student in School of Statistics and Management,Shanghai University of Finance and Economics

 # 🔥 News